sathviksriss7/InfluencerFlowAI/README.md

 - **Fallback System**: Graceful degradation when LLM is unavailable

 ### Data Management
-- **Supabase PostgreSQL Database**: Secure and scalable cloud database for all persistent application data, including user profiles, campaign details (both Human-created and AI-generated), outreach information, negotiation history, etc. Row Level Security (RLS) is utilized to ensure users can only access their own data.
+- **Supabase PostgreSQL Database**: Secure and scalable cloud database for all persistent application data, including user profiles, campaign details (both Human-created and AI-generated), creator profiles (including phone numbers), outreach information (with creator phone numbers for call-enabled outreaches), negotiation history (including current offer details), etc. Row Level Security (RLS) is utilized to ensure users can only access their own data.
 - **Real-time Synchronization**: Leverages Supabase's real-time capabilities for features requiring live data updates across clients.
 - **Persistent Storage**: localStorage-based outreach and campaign data (Note: This is largely superseded by Supabase for primary data storage. localStorage might be used for UI state or non-critical caching if applicable.)
 - **Comprehensive Mock Database**: 100+ creators, 18 campaigns, 25 deals, 14 contracts, 35 payments